-- 1. hold an undergraduate degree from an accredited institution, - 2. have a minimum GPA of 2.6 on undergraduate work, - 3. present a minimum composite score of 650 on any two of the three papers of the General Test of the Graduate Record Examination, and - 4. offer an undergraduate record showing sufficient preparation in general studies and a major which is supportive of the Program area of application.
+- 1. hold an undergraduate degree from an accredited institution, - 2. have a minimum GPA of 2.6 on undergraduate work, - 3. present a minimum composite score of 650 on the Verbal and Quantitative tests of the General Test of the Graduate Record Examination and - 4. offer an undergraduate record showing sufficient preparation in general studies and a major which is supportive of the Program area of application.